Roger Morse

 Roger A. Morse, Ph.D.
 (July 5, 1927 - May 12, 2000) was an American bee biologist who taught many beekeepers both the rudiments and the finer practices, through his research and publications.
-During his long career, three new parasites of the honeybee, acarine mite, varroa mite and African small hive beetle were introduced to the United States.
+During his long career, three new parasites of the honeybee, acarine mite, varroa mite, and African small hive beetle were introduced to the United States.
 These, along with the Africanized honeybee and pesticide kills were all important beekeeping issues.
 Morse was extensively involved in research on each of these and provided guidance to the beekeeping industry.

 Education and career

-Morse was born in Saugerties, New York, and served in the U. S. Army from 1944 to 1947.
-He received his bachelor's degree from Cornell University in 1950, his masters in 1953 and his doctorate in 1955, and did postgraduate work with the State Plant Board in Gainesville, Florida After a brief stint as assistant professor at the University of Massachusetts Amherst, he returned to Cornell University where he remained until retirement.
+Morse was born in Saugerties, New York, and join the U.S. Army at age seventeen and served from 1944 to 1947.
+He received his bachelor's degree from Cornell University in 1950, his masters in 1953 and his doctorate in 1955, and did postgraduate work with the State Plant Board in Gainesville, Florida.
+After a brief stint as assistant professor at the University of Massachusetts Amherst, he returned to Cornell University where he remained until retirement.
 Morse taught a very popular introductory course on beekeeping, which was available to any student as an elective.
-During the 1970s many Cornell students were informed and entertained by his superb relating of the honey bee and its close relationship with human endeavors.
-He was made chairman of the entomology department in 1986.
+He was made chairman of the entomology department in 1986, until 1989.
 In 1989 he was made a fellow of the Entomological Society of America, and had been a member of the American Association for the Advancement of Science since 1975.
-He also served as visiting professor at the University of Helsinki, Finland, the University of Sao Paulo, Brazil, and the University of the Philippines, Los Baños.
+He also served as visiting professor at the University of Helsinki, Finland, the University of São Paulo, Brazil, and the University of the Philippines, Los Baños.